Sienci-Labs/Resources/experimental/np-buyers-guide.md

   - https://www.etsy.com/ca/listing/1122074243/onefinity-cnc-ball-screw-wipers-complete
   - https://forum.onefinitycnc.com/t/wiper-comes-loose-white-plastic-ring-on-ball-screw/3687
   - https://forum.onefinitycnc.com/t/tightening-a-loose-wiper-in-the-foot-of-the-onefinity-cnc-support/11007
+- The accuracy of different homing sensors, referencing many other write-ups and videos on the topics including the accuracy of the sensorless homing
 - Great video, part near the end that talks about tool price and what a higher price gets you https://youtu.be/pktydCxlqz4
 - Mention 3-in-1 machines and why they just don't make sense nowadays with cheap 3D printers and cheap laser cutters
   - Link some forum posts and whatnot, like: https://reddit.com/r/hobbycnc/s/g3yojwhAXE
+- Typical types of maintenance needed
 - Buying options

 ---